Mixing induced by Faraday surface waves

 where \((x_\bin, z_\bin)\) are the discretized values of \((x, z)\), \(N\) is the total number of data points, and \(\sum_{\zeta_\surf(x, y, z, t)}\) indicates a sum over every point on the free surface.

-Figure \ref{Figure10:histograms} displays \(P(x_\bin, z_\bin \vert \varphi)\) for \(\varphi=0\) and \(\varphi=\pi\), corresponding to the maximum and minimum wave amplitudes for different forcing amplitudes representative of the experiments, \(\paramF = \{0.25, 0.37, 0.49\}\).
-Darker colours represent more probable positions from which a typical wave amplitude can be obtained.
+Figure~\ref{Figure9:histograms} displays $P(x_\bin, z_\bin \vert \varphi)$ at $\varphi = 0$, corresponding to the crest of the wave cycle, for two forcing amplitudes representative of the experiments, $\paramF = 0.25$ and $\paramF = 0.49$.
 In addition to observing the typical wave amplitude, we can also identify traces of droplet ejection near the wave crests and penetrating bubbles formed by collapsing cavities near the wave troughs and along the sidewalls.
-Wave amplitudes initially increase with \(\paramF\) but plateau above a certain threshold.
-The ejection height and penetration depth, initially negligible, also increase above this threshold, both of which are expected to modify near-surface mixing.
+As the forcing amplitude $\paramF$ increases, the saturation amplitude $A_\steady$ increases but appears to plateau beyond a certain threshold.
+What changes most markedly is the intensity of spray and bubble columns: for low forcing, the surface retains sufficient structure that both are negligible.
+As $\paramF$ increases, spray ejected at the wave crests and bubble columns descending from collapsing troughs become progressively more intense.
+For the strong forcing and intermediate stratification, as in DNS-F49-H30, the bubble columns may penetrate deep into the stratified layer, providing a direct pathway for mass exchange between the surface and the interior.